babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

 ### Detect Current usage outside Builders et al

-`Current` is a very powerful concept.
-Since its usage is only allowed in a very restrict number of places we should enable automatic monitoring in order to prevent it from being abused throughout our codebase.
+`Current` is a very powerful concept whose usage is only allowed in a very restrict number of places.
+As such, we should enable automatic monitoring in order to prevent it from being abused throughout our codebase.
+Nevertheless, Current is still being used in a lot of places (598 results across 144 files) and we should go through every case individually before commiting to a decision:

 `Current` should only be allowed in:
 - `AppDelegate.swift`